All Products

 How do I upgrade from ntpd to chrony?

-Some older Alibaba Cloud ECS images, such as CentOS 6, use ntpd.
-Since ntpd is no longer actively maintained, we recommend upgrading to chrony unless your workload has a specific dependency on ntpd.
+Some older Alibaba Cloud ECS images, such as CentOS 6, use `ntpd`.
+Because the NTP project is no longer maintained, upgrade to `chrony` if your workload does not depend on NTP.

 Alibaba Cloud Linux/CentOS/RHEL